Ukrainians return from abroad to fight Russian invasion

 “I’m on my own here in Poland.
 Why should I be here?
 So I go, for the homeland,” said Denis, with a small Ukrainian blue-and-yellow national flag on his winter jacket.

 “I want to go back to join the army, to fight.
-We will see, we hope we will win.
-I want to go back, that’s all,“ he said.
+We will see, we hope we will win,“ he said.

+In the nearby city of Przemysl, Janiel, 27, was also preparing to return.
+An engineer by education, he has been working in construction in Wroclaw, Poland, but could not remain knowing his homeland was being attacked.

+“I talked to my parents and I cried.
+And I just decided to myself that I can’t watch that and I can’t just stay in Poland as Russians destroy our independence, destroy our cities, kill our citizens, kill our children, kill our elderly people,” he told the AP in English.

-Before the recent exodus, there were an estimated 1 million Ukrainians in Poland, working or studying.
+Before the recent exodus, there were at least 1 million Ukrainians in Poland, working or studying.
+The women often work as nannies and caretakers for the elderly across the European Union, and in many cases leave their children back in Ukraine with grandparents or other relatives.

 Lesa, 36, from Lviv, spoke to the AP just before entering the checkpoint building, following her brother into Ukraine.